jarviscanada/jarvis_data_eng_zaied/core_java/jdbc/README.md

 # ***Java JDBC App***

  ## ***Introduction***
- Accessing Database, retrieving data through performing queries and manipulating data as needed is
- necessary to all Web-Applications or any kind of large-scale systems in general.
-In this app, we aim to interact with a PostGreSQL database instance using Java, more precisely, using JDBC driver.
+ Accessing Database, retrieving data through performing queries and manipulating data as needed is extremely necessary to all Web-Applications or any kind of large-scale systems in general.
+In this app, we aim to interact with a `PostGreSQL` database instance using `Java`, more precisely, using `JDBC driver`.
- We will utilize DAO access pattern and Perform CRUD operations and also perform complex queries on data.
+ We will utilize DAO access pattern, perform CRUD operations and also perform complex queries on data.
 Furthermore, we will also parse the response from the database and populate our generic data object.